TmoreiraBR/UdacityContinuousControl-MultiAgent/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-### Note:
+# Note:

 For this work, Option 2 was selected to be solved.
 Results can be see in Continuous_Control.ipynb.

 ## Dependencies
+# Note 2: (Original Dependencies instructions can be seen in https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md)

-To set up your python environment to run the code in this repository, follow the instructions below (referenced from https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md).
+To set up your python environment to run the code in this repository, follow the instructions below .

 1. Create (and activate) a new environment with Python 3.6.